Bolshiye Toktashi

 The majority of the village population is Chuvash.
 Village facilities include a club, a library, a first-aid post, a shop, and Ilya Toktash Literature Museum.

 The Khirlep River flows in the vicinity of the village.

 The climate in the village is moderately continental, with long cold winters and warm summers.
 Average January temperature is -12.9 °C; average July temperature—18.3 °C. The absolute minimum recorded in the village is -44 °C, and the absolute maximum—37 °C. Annual precipitation is up to 552 mm.

 Etymology

-The Chuvash word "man" means "big", while "Toktash" is a proper name.
+The Chuvash word măn means 'big', while Toktash is a proper name.